Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 #### Post-Migration Validation

-After migrating use the following RegExp to check for any additional instances of `border` custom properties across all file types:
+After migrating use the following RegExp to check for any additional instances of `shape` custom properties across all file types:

 ```
 --p-border-radius-base|--p-border-radius-large|--p-border-radius-half|--p-border-base|--p-border-dark|--p-border-transparent|--p-border-divider|--p-border-divider-on-dark